Scholarship Opportunities - Office of Financial Aid - University of Dallas

 • $1,000 Who Inspires You Scholarship (Aug.
 31): * A minimum GPA of 3.0 or higher and be in good overall academic standing.
 Write an essay of 500-1,000 words discussing who has inspired you to be the person you are now or are becoming.
 What have they done or continue to do, and how has that impacted your life?

-• $2,000 2023 Boyk Law Veteran Scholarship (Nov.
+• $2,000 Boyk Law Veteran Scholarship (Nov.
 1): *The applicant has served in the United States Army, Navy, Marines, Air Force, Coast Guard, or Reserves OR is the child or stepchild of a veteran.
-Submit a 750-1,000 word essay addressing at least two (2) of the following questions: 1.
+Submit a short essay addressing two: 1.
 Tell us the story of YOU.
 What is driving you to go to college, and what would you like to do with your degree?
 2. How has being a Veteran or the child of a Veteran affected your life?
 3. If you could advise someone joining the Armed Forces or other children of Veterans, what would that advice be?

 • $1,000 Clark Law Group Scholarship (Nov.
 29): Have a minimum GPA of 3.0 and are a child of a current or former military service member.
 Submit an essay (500-1000 words) that answers the following prompt: How do you intend to serve the public with your higher education and future career?